vercel/next.js/examples/with-emotion/README.md

 This example features how to use [emotion](https://github.com/tkh44/emotion) as the styling solution instead of [styled-jsx](https://github.com/zeit/styled-jsx).

 We are creating three `div` elements with custom styles being shared across the elements.
-The styles includes the use of pseedo-selector and CSS animations.
+The styles includes the use of a pseudo-selector and CSS animations.

-This is based off the with-glamorous example.
+This is based off the [with-glamorous](../with-glamorous) example.